Hazards from work activities

 The Work at Height Regulations 2005 require employers to avoid work at height where possible, or, where it cannot be avoided, to take measures to ensure that the person working at height does not fall.
 There must be a risk assessment carried out before a person works at a height.

-Light work of short duration may be carried out using ladders if conditions are suitable and there are adequate hand-holds and the ladder can be secured.
+Light work of short duration may be carried out using ladders if conditions are suitable, there are adequate hand-holds and the ladder can be secured.

 People involved in working at a height must be competent and adequately trained and supervised.